 Use toxin-free Face Paint.

-There are actually a lot of varieties of natural face paint available these days – check out my post here.
+Check out my post here about toxic Halloween makeup – there’s reason to be cautious, both for your health, and for the environment.
+There are actually a lot of varieties of natural face paint available these days.
+And you can also use zero-waste, sustainable makeup brands.
 There are also some great DIY recipes if you run out of time to buy them.
 Your skin and your body will thank you for not putting more toxins on yourself!

 Re-use, swap, or donate costumes.

-It’s really sad that Halloween costumes are often only used a handful of times before they go into the landfill.
+Consider how many costumes are purchased or made from scratch, worn once, maybe twice if passed along to a friend or sibling, and then thrown away.
+These fill up our landfills needlessly!
+Try going to a thrift store to buy second-hand costumes, since they are usually in great shape after only being worn a handful of times.
+Join a local swap page to trade costumes, buy from someone else, or sell your own old costumes.
 When you or your child is done with a costume, consider saving it to bring to a costume swap for next year’s Halloween, give it to a friend to re-use, sell it on a community swap page, or donate it to a non-profit organization thrift store to be re-sold.

 Eat and compost your pumpkins.